andrewparkstech/terraform-beginner-bootcamp-2023/README.md

 This will run the plan which will deploy/modify/destroy infrasturcture as needed.
 Apply should prompt yes or no.

-If we want to automatically approve, we can provide the auto approve flag eg. `terraform apply --auto-approve`
+If we want to automatically approve, we can provide the auto approve flag: `terraform apply --auto-approve`

+#### Terraform Destroy

+`teraform destroy` will destroy resources.

+You can also use the auto approve flag to skip the approve prompt:
+`terraform apply --auto-approve`

 ### Terraform Lock Files